inband/spcor/3-mpls-and-segment-routing/1-implement-mpls/example1-rsvp-te.md

 ```

-And on interfaces in PATH
+And on all interfaces in PATH (signalling can return)

 ```
 interface Gigabit2.12